CLAS Faculty Advisor Resources

 Quick link to the Center's website where you'll find curriculum guides for all CLAS majors and minors, resources and links to additional information, and easy access to the Center staff.

-CLAS Academic Advising Center Liaisons - Each academic unit in CLAS has a dedicated professional academic advisor in the Center.
-Click here to see the full list.
+CLAS Academic Advising Center and Departmental Liaisons - Each academic unit in CLAS has a dedicated professional academic advisor in the Center.
+In addition, each academic unit in CLAS has a faculty liaison to the Center.